lk-geimfari/mimesis/README.md

 performance with other libraries.

 ## Documentation
 Mimesis is very simple to use, and the below examples should help you get started.
-Complete documentation for Mimesis is available [here](http://mimesis.readthedocs.io/).
+Complete documentation for Mimesis is available on [Read the Docs](http://mimesis.readthedocs.io/).

 ## Installation
 To install mimesis, simply: